 In part one of this article we saw how disbelieving a young rape victim caused tremendous harm.
 In the second part, we saw how the same myth about the frequency of false reports contributes to the frequency of custody courts mishandling domestic violence cases.
 This in turn undermines society’s efforts to curb intimate partner abuse.
-In the final part we will explore how proven, effective practices can reduce the human costs and provide enormous benefits for the entire country.
+In the final part, we will explore how proven, effective practices can reduce human costs and provide enormous benefits for the entire country.

 Rape, Domestic Violence and Child Abuse Can Be Prevented

-The successful practices that became part of the original Quincy Model included strict enforcement of criminal laws, restraining orders and probation rules together with practices that made it easier for victims to leave and a coordinated community response, dramatically reduced DV crimes.
+The successful practices that became part of the original Quincy Model included strict enforcement of criminal laws, restraining orders, and probation rules together with practices that made it easier for victims to leave and a coordinated community response, dramatically reduced DV crimes.
 Similar practices in communities like Nashville and San Diego were also successful.
-The Quincy Solution updated the successful model by using current scientific research, new technologies like GPS.
+The Quincy Solution updated the successful model by using current scientific research, and new technologies like GPS.

 Bill Delahunt noticed that victims stopped cooperating when their abuser sought custody.
 This did not derail the success in Quincy because at the time this was a rare tactic.
 Today it is a standard abuser tactic so we developed the Safe Child Act to safeguard children in family courts.
 This is a comprehensive proposal based on current research that is multi-disciplinary and trauma-informed.
 The proposal would require courts to make the health and safety of children the first priority in all custody and visitation decisions.
 It would require courts to integrate current scientific research like ACE and Saunders and bar unscientific theories such as parental alienation theories that are based on the belief that sex between adults and children can be acceptable.
 The law would encourage a more multi-disciplinary approach, instead of using mental health professionals for all issues.